AnIkeT126/Marks-Assessment/README.md

 # Marks-Assessment

-Find the details of the project in the branch ---> MASTER.
+Find the details of the project [here](https://github.com/AnIkeT126/Marks-Assessment/tree/master).